Skip to content

 To our mind, there is no difference between reality and story.

-According to Marsha Rossiter, in her 2002 work, "Narrative and Stories in Adult Teaching and Learning", stories are effective educational tools because the audience become engaged and therefore remembers the story messages.
+According to Marsha Rossiter's 2002 paper, Narrative and Stories in Adult Teaching and Learning, stories are effective educational tools because they engage audiences to the point that story messages are better remembered.

 The fact that stories help humans remember important messages can be substantiated by the work of cognitive psychologist Jerome Bruner.
 He states that messages delivered as stories can be up to 22x more memorable.